CloverCard/PixelShopCurrencies/README.md

 Once you've saved the json files you've edited, all you need to do is zip up all the files into a proper datapack, and add it to your server's datapack folder.

 ### 5.)
 Boot Up your Server.
 At this point, you're good to go.

-If you haven't created a scoreboard before, here is an example of creating the vp currency used in the example
+- If you haven't created a scoreboard before, here is an example of creating the vp currency used in the example

-/scoreboard objectives add vp dummy
+  - /scoreboard objectives add vp dummy

+- To add to a player's score, here is another example:
+  - /scoreboard players add CloverCard vp 10